UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the difference between an REMC and an EMC?

 There is no functional difference between an REMC (Rural Electric Membership Corporation) and an EMC.
-The “Rural” designation is simply part of the name for many co-ops, especially in the Midwest and South, highlighting their history of serving non-urban areas.
+The “Rural” designation is simply part of the name for many co-ops, especially in the Midwest and South, highlighting their rich history of serving non-urban areas.

 Can I cash out my capital credits immediately?